anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 `T` is not Send, `T` could end up being used in different threads, invalidating the Send safety limit imposed on it.
 3) Sync on `T` is not influent: the data is accessed from one thread at a time in any case.

+Poisoned state: a `Mutex` is considered poisoned whenever a thread panics while holding the mutex.
+Once a mutex is poisoned, all other threads are unable to access the data by default.
+A poisoned mutex, however, does not prevent all access to the underlying data, the guard can be obtained from the lock() error.

 ## Shared Ownership